EU and Australian flags side by side, representing trade relations between Europe and Australia

 Posted on:

-The EU–Australia Free Trade Agreement, concluded in March 2026, is expected to increase EU exports to Australia by 33% over the next decade, according to the European Commission.
+Negotiations on the EU–Australia Free Trade Agreement concluded in March 2026.
+According to the European Commission.
+The agreement could increase EU exports to Australia by 33% over the next decade,

-Switzerland is also likely to benefit from this development.
+Switzerland is not part of this agreement, but it could also to benefit from this development.
 As many Swiss companies are integrated into European supply chains, increased trade between the EU and Australia can lead to higher demand for Swiss goods and services.

 Challenges and Opportunities for Swiss Businesses